-The care coordinator has the responsibility for coordinating the child's program and progress with the CMP Case Manager, school, employer, family, important connections, Family Finding model or similar specific tools, and other appropriate community resources.
-This shall include, but not be limited to, talking with the youth about important connections and possible family connections, documenting connections, documenting phone calls, appointments and visits (on and off site).
-The care coordinator will add information about important connections and family connections, and Family Finding tools to the program plan, weekly and monthly progress reports sent to the CMP.
+The Case Coordinator has the responsibility for coordinating the child's program and progress with the CWCMP Case Manager, school, employer, family, important connections, Family Finding model or similar specific tools, and other appropriate community resources.
+This shall include, but not be limited to, talking with the youth about important connections and possible family connections, documenting connections, documenting phone calls, appointments, and visits (on and off site).
+The Case Coordinator will add information about important connections and family connections, and Family Finding tools to the program plan, weekly and monthly progress reports sent to the CWCMP.
+After the admission of the youth, the Case Coordinator shall schedule reoccurring monthly meetings with the youth's CWCMP Case Manager to cover pertinent information such as: visitation (if applicable), case plan goals and progression, progress at the facility, services, and discharge planning.

-The Care Coordinator will maintain a resource base of services to address the needs identified in Individual Program Plans and document in the youth's file, when and what community resources have been contacted and utilized for services for the youth.
-The case coordinator shall be responsible for Weekly Progress Notes (see Section 14: Record Keeping).
+The Case Coordinator will maintain a resource base of services to address the needs identified in Individual Program Plans and document in the youth's file, when and what community resources have been contacted and utilized for services for the youth.
+The Case Coordinator shall be responsible for Weekly Progress Notes (see Section 14: Record Keeping).